3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Preliminaries

 \subsection{Framed Reidemeister moves and framed braid group}

 A framing of a link $\mathcal L$ is a choice of a section of the normal bundle of $\mathcal L$.
-Framed links are represented diagrammatically by regular projections on the plane, where we thicken the arcs of the link to two parralel arcs delimiting a ribbon.
-We represent full twists of the normal bundle of a link by self-crossings of the edges of a ribbon.
+Framed links are represented diagrammatically by regular projections on the plane, where we thicken the arcs of the link to two parrallel arcs delimiting a ribbon.

+A crossing where the edges are thickened is shown in Figure~\ref{fig:crossing}.
 The isotopy class of a framed link is characterized by a set of combinatorial moves called {\it framed Reidemeister moves} which we hereby briefly mention.
-See Theorem~1.8 and Figure~1.8 in \cite{Oht} for details.
+See Theorem~1.8 and Figure~1.8 in \cite{Oht} for further details.
 Reidemeister moves II and III are unchanged for framed links upon thickening, for example, arcs of a diagram.
 Reiedemister move I is replaced by the annihilation of kinks, where positive (resp. negative) self-crossings followed by negative (resp. positive) self-crossings can be replaced by a straight arc.

-In fact, the reason why for framed links Reidemeister move I is replaced by annihilation of kinks, is that a self-crossing introduces a full twist of the ribbon.
-We will use this fact to define twisting (iso)morphisms that are compatible with the braiding induced by Lie algebra structure.
-The main objective is to obtain a representation of the framed braid group, whose definition we briefly recall.